Dalas121/Heir_2_The_Throne/README.md

 	- if so, make sure to introduce at least 1 new clan.
 Not just Foxtails and Stoneskins
 	- can I tie in the "Bloody Sword Clan" from Northern Rebirth?

-S23 Northern Winter (unassigned)
+[IN PROGRESS] S23 Northern Winter (Dalas)
-- 1-skull difficulty, Rewards: companion Elrian, No carryover
+- 1-skull difficulty, Rewards: companion Raewan, No carryover
 - keep the name, but include an explanation if it's not actually winter.
 And keep the "terrain turns to snow" mechanic, and add to it
-- fight against wild animals; Elrian needs various ingredients to prepare her concoctions.
-Each objective gives Elrian a new ability/attack (until she has all of her normal stuff)
+- fight against wild animals; Raewan needs various ingredients to prepare her concoctions.
+Each objective gives Raewan a new ability/attack (until she has all of her normal stuff)
 - harmful environmental effects that need to be dealt with.
 Probably either global or something like "get slowed if you stand on a snow hex"

 S24 something wesmere (unassigned)